Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/WMTS layer/README.md

 ## How it works

-To display a WMTS layer directly from a URL:

 1. Create an `AGSWMTSService` object using the URL of the WMTS service.
 2. Create an `AGSWMTSLayer` object with the ID of the layer to display.
 3. Make an `AGSBasemap` from the `AGSWMTSLayer` and apply it to the map.